 That’s why many people find it helpful to work with a tax professional as they navigate the process.
 The right CPA, accountant, tax attorney, or Enrolled Agent can help you determine which program is right for your tax relief situation or if you need to pursue other options.

-If you don’t qualify for IRS tax relief programs or need extra help, you may want to seek support from a tax debt help company.
+If you don’t qualify for IRS tax relief programs or need extra help, you may want to seek support from a tax debt help company, or tax relief company.
 While there are companies that can help, many others take advantage of individuals or small businesses looking for relief.

 Tax debt can be a major source of stress, and unfortunately, many companies will prey on individuals and businesses in sticky situations with the IRS.
 Rather than helping you, these companies are more interested in improving their own bottom line and can leave you in a worse position than when you enlisted their help.